bit-demos/movies/README.md

-# harmony-demo-movies
-Demo project showcasing a variety of component types built with Bit Harmony

 # Movies Demo - bit component showcase in React

 The movies repo is a react-based demo project showcasing a wide variety of component use-cases with examples of how to implement: